 - Pain and suffering.

-Your construction site injury claim (or a wrongful death after a family member’s fatality) may be affected by one or more of the following factors:
+Your construction site injury claim (or wrongful death claim after a family member’s death) may be affected by one or more of the following factors:

-No. 1: Safety Regulation Violations: The Occupational Safety and Health Administration (OSHA), a division of the United States Department of Labor, spells out in detail how companies in charge of construction sites are to protect the health and safety of workers.
+- Safety Regulation Violations: The Occupational Safety and Health Administration (OSHA), a division of the United States Department of Labor, spells out in detail how companies in charge of construction sites are to protect the health and safety of workers.
 Minnesota OSHA and safety agencies of other states may have additional requirements.
-Construction sites in Minnesota or another state must adhere to both federal and state safety regulations.
+Construction sites in Minnesota or other states must adhere to both federal and state safety regulations.
 In case of an injury or an accidental death, evidence of gross negligence may allow for a lawsuit against that responsible party, above and separate from a workers’ compensation claim.

 To schedule a no-obligation case review after a construction site injury or fatality, call 651-738-8539 or email us through this website.